jmsantost/jmsantost.github.io/_pages/about.md

 Currently, I serve as a **Mechatronics Teaching Technician** at **Universidad Politécnica Salesiana (UPS)** in Guayaquil, Ecuador, where I guide students in laboratory sessions and practical projects related to control and robotics.

 ## Research & Projects
-My primary research focus is **Swarm Robotics and Interconnected Dynamical Systems**.
+My primary research focus is **Control Systems**.
 I am working on replicating and extending research papers in this field, utilizing **ARGoS** and **ROS/Gazebo** simulators to analyze collective robotic behaviors and implement learning-based control functionalities.

 My thesis project involves **QUPA**, a modular robotic platform, where I contributed to the mechanical, electronic, and control design of both the robot and its gripper.
 This includes:
 * **Designing control architectures** for gripper manipulation and robotic motion.